swahilinux/localization/README.md

 **Translate**

 To translate on the project, identify an application of interest from the above list, it's `.po` file should be easily available in the repository.
 More applications should be added with time.
+It is however highly recommended to work on applications that are already on your system, so as to avoid the hustle of building the applications from source.
+A script to the effect is in the pipelines

 Use your favourite `.po` editor to translate the strings in the file.
 [Poedit](https://poedit.net/) has been found to be efficient

 Once you are satisfied with your work, saving the file should trigger an auto-compile by Poedit.
 After compilation, a binary file with a `.mo` extension should be generated on the same directory as the `.po` file.

 If you are using a different .po editor and would wish to compile your translation file, you can either use [an online converter](https://po2mo.net/) or run;
-`msgfmt -o lang.mo lang.po`
+`msgfmt -o file_name.mo file_name.po`

 **Verify**